Xiaojun-Michael/Tell-Stories-with-Data/final_project_pt2_Xiaojun.md

 | Do you think the visualization is easy to understand?  | Yes.  | Most visuals are clear.
 Map is a little small, especially the points are small.  | Yes, although the color is not constant for the map the graph eariler.
 In the map, the points are black/red; eariler it is red/blue.  |
 | Do you spot anything that should be changed?  | As mentioned above, add two pie charts.  | Page 5 is introduced quickly, and only show this marijuana offense is a little thin, some other examples with similar trend to make the point strong.  | As mentioned above, change to a constant color choice for Black/White statistics.
 Maybe consider some other call for action.  |

 All three intreviewees are graduate school students, so the audience may not be perfectly representative of the whole potential audience.
 However, considering that the young students are a major force in racial equality movements, and they are probably the early audiences of this presentation.
-It's reasonable to beging the user research from the students.
-But it is important to keep in mind that if the audience grows larger, additional user research would be needed.
+It's reasonable to begin the user research from the students.
+But it is important to keep in mind that if the audience grow larger, additional user research would be needed.

 #### Changes to make